 If data from Microsoft365 has been gathered during the online data collection, these subscriptions can be displayed in license management.
 The products to be managed can be selected and added.

-In the next step for these products the checkbox "Assign licenses to products and versions automatically if possible" is selected by default, which means that the manual assignment of licenses is not necessary here.
+For cloud subscriptions we recommend - as for all other products - to add them via the item "Detected Products", because only in this case the checkbox "Assign licenses to products and versions automatically if possible" is checked, which means that the manual assignment of licenses is no longer necessary.

 The API, which is used to retrieve data from Microsoft365, unfortunately does not provide the ability to read the expiration date of licenses.
 Therefore we recommend to manually enter the expiration date for the licenses (End).